Buying a home - step by step

 Both solicitors will arrange for a final “closing date” and time at which stage you will be given the keys to the property.
 Before this, the remainder of the money must be paid, which means all the paperwork and approval for your loan must be completed and returned to your lender by your solicitor.

 Before your mortgage cheque is issued, you will need to have home insurance in place.
 Once the property is ‘sale agreed’ you should start looking for insurance so that the house is covered by the time the sale is closed.
-If you are buying an apartment, buildings insurance should be part of your service charge, so you don’t need to arrange this yourself.
+If you are buying an apartment, buildings insurance should be part of your management fee, so you don’t need to arrange this yourself.
 However, you may still want to arrange contents insurance before you move in, regardless of whether you are buying a house or an apartment.